 Deposits are non-refundable, unless the workshop fills to capacity.

-After we have received your deposit, we will send you an email with more information on the workshop, how to prepare yourself, what to bring, more info on transportation, etc.
+After we have received your deposit, we will send you an email with more information on the workshop, how to prepare yourself, what to bring, etc.

-Lead instructor Kyle Isacksen has been been building with earth since 2010 and teaching natural building since 2011 both with House Alive and from the Be the Change Project in Reno, Nevada.
+Lead instructor Kyle Isacksen has been been building with earth since 2010 and teaching natural building since 2011 with House Alive and the Be the Change Project.

-Kyle brings a unique professional background to Versaterra that mixes construction experience, teaching, and simple living.
-He’s worked as a framer, carpenter, and commercial roofer and is building a new “green” conventional home in Reno in 2019.
+Kyle has a background in construction, teaching, and simple living.
+He’s worked as a framer, carpenter, and commercial roofer and just finished building a “green” conventional home in Reno.
 He was a science teacher for 7 years, is a frequent speaker on sustainable living, and is a contributing writer for Mother Earth News magazine and blog.
-Kyle enjoys basketball, hiking, sci-fi books, wrestling with his boys, and herding their chickens out of neighbors’ yards.
+Kyle enjoys basketball, hiking, reading, and martial arts.

 Katy Chandler is the co-founder of the Be the Change Project, a prolific gardener, a certified permaculture designer, a former math teacher and school designer, and a talented natural builder and plasterer.
 She loves to dance, laugh, bodysurf, and pore over seed catalogs in the glow of beeswax candlelight while cozied up to the wood stove on long winter nights.

-Kathleen O’Brien is an apprentice natural builder who has participated in multiple workshops and done natural building contract work on the side.
-She has extensive general carpentry experience, is a permaculture designer and talented grower, and has over 20 years of teaching experience.
-She is an avid reader and writer, & loves dogs including “Dermot”, a fun, low-riding Cardigan Corgi.
+Kathleen O’Brien has participated in multiple workshops and builds including last year’s 28-day in La Manzanilla, Mexico and in India before that.
+She has extensive general carpentry experience, is a permaculture designer and talented grower, and has over 20 years of public school teaching experience.
+She is an avid reader and writer and is currently building a cabin for herself in Surprise Valley, Nevada.

 Check out Kyle’s articles and blogs in Mother Earth News